 Other Safety Threats

-Risk exists of fatal wildlife attacks from crocodiles in coastal and in-land waterways in northern tropical areas.
-Closely follow regulations from local authorities and always maintain a safe distance from wildlife.
+Risk exists for fatal wildlife attacks from crocodiles in coastal and in-land waterways in northern tropical areas.
+Travelers should closely follow regulations from local authorities and always maintain a safe distance from wildlife.

 The cyclone season is from November through April, especially in Queensland State, Northern Territory, and Western Australia State.
 Floods, mudslides, and landslides may occur.